mrminey2/HouseiHub/README.md

 NOTE:
-1) Before running, make sure that you have enabled scruipt execution for npm.
+1) Before running, make sure that you have enabled script execution for npm.
 2) You have set environment variable for cross platform (for windows).
 To set, follow:
-   In the powershell (in the project root directory):
+   In the powershell (cd to the project's root directory):
    _npm install --save-dev cross-env_

    Edit package.json: